 We have increased the amount of time dedicated to the school swimming programme this year.
 All Year 4 children will swim an hour a day for two weeks and in Year 5 all children swim an hour a day for one week.
 In Year 6, children who have not reached the National Curriculum standard will receive another 5 hours of swimming.

-44% of Year 4 are currently meeting National Curriculum standards
+40% of Year 4 (one class) are currently meeting National Curriculum standards

 School Swimming Team

 The school swimming team entered the 2017-2018 Wirral School Games swimming competition.
 The first round was held at Leasowe Recreation centre and was attended by 12 other Wirral schools.
 There were many outstanding individual and team performances and new personal best times achieved.
 At the end of the gala, OLOP were overall winners and qualified for the next round.